headlines-toolkit/ht-preferences-firestore/README.md

 ## License

-This software is licensed under the **PolyForm Free Trial License 1.0.0**.
+This package is licensed under the **PolyForm Free Trial License 1.0.0**.

 Please review the full [LICENSE](LICENSE) file for detailed terms and conditions before using this package.